MaxHerbs/panda-config/README.md

 # PandA Configure
-A script to reconfigure PV on a PandA on mass.
+A script to reconfigure PV on a PandA over channel access.
-Designed for version `0.10.0` on firmware `4.0b1`.
+Tested on version `0.10.0` on firmware `4.0b1`.

 # Using the Script
 Set up the `config.yaml`.
 Configure the IOC prefix for the target panda.